nkymark/nkymark.github.io/_pages/about.md

 I am responsible for Control Engineering related modules taught to undergraduate students.
 I coordinate and teach the following modules:
 * EEE316 Control Theory and Applications
 * EEE526 Mechatronics 1
+* MEC150 Electrical Science

-Research wise, I am attached to the Nanotechnology and Integrated BioEngineering Centre (NIBEC) at the Belfast Campus, where I work mainly on fault diagnosis, digital twin, and data analytics for anomaly detection and classification.
+Research wise, I am attached to the Engineering Research Institute at the Belfast Campus, where I work mainly on fault diagnosis, digital twin, and data analytics for anomaly detection and classification.

 **Monash University, Malaysia**
 **Adjunct Senior Research Fellow**